9cjames1scratch/Hitfel-5/README.md

----
-description: >-
-  On this document, we will explain all the current features available for your device and some neat tips for ease of access.
-cover: .gitbook/assets/Screenshot 2023-09-26 095046.png
-coverY: 0
----

 # Introduction to the Hitfel 5

 Welcome to the Hitfel 5!
 Thank you for using our system.
 The Hitfel 5 can be taken with you anywhere!
 Expect updates with quality-of-life features and more!